 Diderot, by Louis-Michel van Loo, 1767.

+The encyclopaedia was published between 1751 to 1772 with Diderot as the main editor and also the writer of many of the entries.
+The prints shown here date to 1763.
 It was not the first such work, but was significant for its scope and breadth.
 It encompassed 28 volumes, including 71,818 articles and 3129 illustrations.
 It aimed to incorporate and summarise all of the world’s knowledge and by secular philosophy and political thinking, to challenge and “change the way people think”.
 The anti-establishment tone of many articles brought it into conflict with the Roman Catholic Church in France, and the withdrawal of the favour of the original patron, King Louis XV.
 It may not be appreciated that Louis XV was a keen patron of the Sciences, including cartography, exploration, watch making, and botany during the ‘Age of Enlightenment’.

 Despite the withdrawal of royal approval, and its listing as a prohibited publication by the Church, it continued to be published and widely available.
 The Encyclopaedia is seen as an influence for the French revolution by its emphasis on political theories such as a shift of power and rights to the people, by its overall tone promoting societal reform.

-The French Revolution & What Went Wrong, by Stephen Clarke
+Book: The French Revolution & What Went Wrong, by Stephen Clarke

 The Encyclopaedia described this as “art of executing a large number of small works designated under the generic name of passemens”.
 This included cords, lace (passement is an early French word for lace), fringes, tassels, borders, ribbons and buttons, made from all types of yarns (including metallic) for decorating clothing and soft furnishings.
 Woollen yarn was the earliest main yarn to be used, with silk, metallic threads and cotton coming later.
 The work could be embellished with paste, beads, or sequins.
 The industry was dominated by the French from the 16th century through to the 1930s when changes in fashion almost spelt the end of the craft.
 The craft also existed in England, Italy and Spain.